What does the Society do?

 The AONB stretches along the River Stour for nearly 14 miles between Wormingford and Manningtree, on both sides of the Essex-Suffolk border, and includes Dedham, East Bergholt, Nayland, Stoke-by-Nayland and other historic villages.
 It covers an area of approximately 35 square miles.

-We are a registered charity and have a committee and two planning secretaries who meet quarterly.
+We are a registered charity and have a committee and a planning secretary who meet quarterly.
 Their names are listed in every issue of the newsletter.
 Sub-committees are sometimes formed to tackle specific issues.
 We are run by volunteers, take no money from local or central government and are totally independent.
+The Society's Constitution is our governance document.